github/docs/content/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/troubleshooting-the-codeql-workflow.md

 For more information, see "[Configuring the {% data variables.product.prodname_codeql %} workflow for compiled languages](/code-security/secure-coding/configuring-the-codeql-workflow-for-compiled-languages#adding-build-steps-for-a-compiled-language)."

 ### Inspect the copy of the source files in the {% data variables.product.prodname_codeql %} database
 You may be able to understand why some source files haven't been analyzed by inspecting the copy of the source code included with the {% data variables.product.prodname_codeql %} database.
-To obtain the database from your Actions workflow, modify the `init` step of your {% data variables.product.prodname_codeql %} workflow file and set `debug: true`:
+To obtain the database from your Actions workflow, modify the `init` step of your {% data variables.product.prodname_codeql %} workflow file and set `debug: true`.

 ```yaml
 - name: Initialize CodeQL